openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 @sphinxdirective

-If you want to run inference on Intel® Neural Compute Stick 2 use the following instructions to setup the device: :ref:`NCS2 Setup Guide <ncs guide macos>`.
+To run inference on Intel® Neural Compute Stick 2 use the following instructions to setup the device: :ref:`NCS2 Setup Guide <ncs guide macos>`.

 @endsphinxdirective

 ## <a name="get-started"></a>Step 5: What's next?

-Now you are ready to try out the toolkit.
-You may use the following tutorials to write your applications using Python and C++.
+Now the toolkit is ready to try out.
+Use the following tutorials to write your applications using Python and C++.

 @sphinxdirective